Rob's web

 # named-checkconf

-When there are no failures then there is no output.
+When there are no errors in the configuration files there is no output.

 Starting the DNS